jsh9091/stats-panel/README.md

 # Stats Panel
-A Fitbit watch-face displaying several statistic in a panel on the right side of the display.
+A Fitbit watch-face displaying several statistics in a panel on the right side of the display.

 ![screenshot of watch-face](Screenshot.png)